arthi-j/devax-eventbridge-demo/README.md

 ### 8. Update and test the Forecast function locally

 We will execute all the SAM cli commands from the `forecast-app` folder.
 At the root of this folder, you will find a `template.yaml`.
 This is the SAM template that will be used to create the resources on AWS.
 This template defines a Lambda function that will be triggered by EventBridge event.
-The pattern specifies what events wll trigger this function.
+The pattern specifies what events will trigger this function.
 This was automatically created based on `Order-Service@NewOrder` schema in the schema registry.
 We just need to uncomment the event bus name and set this to `orders`.
 I have also updated the resource names.
 This is what my Resources and Outputs sections look like.

 ```yaml
 Resources: